 What happens when you forget your word document password?

-If you’ve forgotten the password to your Microsoft Word document, you’re essentially locked out of it.
-Microsoft explicitly states that “if you lose or forget the password, it cannot be recovered.
+If you forget your Microsoft Word document password, you’re stuck outside.
+Microsoft says “if you lose or forget the password, it cannot be recovered.
 It is advisable to keep a list of passwords and their corresponding document names in a safe place.”
-This means Microsoft’s support or services cannot assist you in recovering a forgotten password for a Word document, and there is no “Forget Password” feature for a password-protected document in Word.
+So, Microsoft can’t help you get back into your document, and there’s no “Forget Password” option in Word.

 Related resource: How to Convert Word DOC to JPG in Windows 11/10